ARMmbed/mbed-os/TESTS/netsocket/README.md

 **Preconditions:**

-1. Network interface and stack are initialised
+1. Network interface and stack are initialized.
-2. Network connection is up
+2. Network connection is up.
-3. TLSSockets are open and one additional thread has been created
+3. TLSSockets are open and one additional thread has been created.

-4. Both threads get their own socket instance
+4. Both threads get their own socket instance.

 **Test steps:**

 1. On main thread:
-    1. Call `TLSSocket::connect("echo.mbedcloudtesting.com", 2007);`
+    1. Call `TLSSocket::connect("echo.mbedcloudtesting.com", 2007);`.
-    2. Call `TLSSocket::send(<random packet, size = loop index>, <loop index>);`
+    2. Call `TLSSocket::send(<random packet, size = loop index>, <loop index>);`.
-        1. If less than <loop index> was returned, size = sent bytes
+        1. If less than <loop index> was returned, size = sent bytes.

-    3.  `Call TLSSocket::recv(buffer, <size>);`
+    3.  `Call TLSSocket::recv(buffer, <size>);`.
-    4. Verify incomming content was the same that was sent
+    4. Verify incomming content was the same that was sent.
-    5. Repeat 100 times
+    5. Repeat 100 times.

 2. Simultaneously with the earlier step do on the additional thread:
-    1. Call `TLSSocket::connect("echo.mbedcloudtesting.com", 2007);`
+    1. Call `TLSSocket::connect("echo.mbedcloudtesting.com", 2007);`.
-    2. Call `TLSSocket::send(<random packet, size = loop index>, <loop index>);`
+    2. Call `TLSSocket::send(<random packet, size = loop index>, <loop index>);'.
-        1. If less than <loop index> was returned, size = sent bytes
+        1. If less than <loop index> was returned, size = sent bytes.

-    3. Call `TLSSocket::recv(buffer, <size>);`
+    3. Call `TLSSocket::recv(buffer, <size>);`.
-    4. Verify incomming content was the same that was sent
+    4. Verify incomming content was the same that was sent.
-    5. Repeat 100 times
+    5. Repeat 100 times.

-3. Wait for end additional thread
+3. Wait for end additional thread.
-4. Close and destroy the sockets
+4. Close and destroy the sockets.

 **Expected result:**